egonw/commons-dws-public/vault/root.md

 ## What is this note

-This note is a succinct tutorial note aiming to get you started in the use of the DBGI Dendron.
+This note is a succinct tutorial note aiming to get you started in the use of the COMMONS Lab Dendron.

 ## Tutorial